BookingEasy/booking-easy-wp/readme.txt

 == Screenshots ==
+1. Calendar view
-1. How to identify my Sagenda account in WordPress?
+2. How to identify my Sagenda account in WordPress?
 Copy the authentication code (token) from your Sagenda account and paste it into your WordPress installation

 == Upgrade Notice ==
 = 1.2.13 =